Medical Research in the Clinic Setting

 Who is involved in a research study?

 The Principal Investigator (PI) is the person in charge of the study.
-Often, he/she is a doctor that specializes in the research topic.
+Often, they are a doctor that specializes in the research topic.
 Other doctors may also work on the study as co-investigators.
 The Research Coordinator or Assistant is the person that helps run the daily operations of the study, such as recruiting patients.
 Participants often meet with the Research Assistant when they have clinic study visits.
 Participants are the people who have decided to take part in the research study by signing a consent form.

 Who can participate in a research study?